null

 Does Washer Type Affect Water Temperature?

 Yes.
 High-efficiency (HE) washers often use less water and may mix hot and cold water to reach preset temperatures.
+That means the actual water temperature inside the drum may be lower than the machine setting.

 Do HE Washing Machines Use Hot Water for Cloth Diapers?

-Using the longest heavy-duty cycle with strong agitation usually improves results when washing cloth diapers in HE machines.
+Many HE washers mix hot and cold water automatically to reach preset temperatures.
+Using the longest heavy-duty cycle with strong agitation usually improves results when washing cloth diapers in these machines.

 Do You Need Hot Water to Kill Bacteria in Cloth Diapers?

 Many people assume cloth diapers must be washed in very hot water to remove bacteria.
+In most cases, that is not necessary.

 Modern laundry detergents break down organic soils and suspend bacteria so they can rinse away during the wash cycle.
+Cleaning effectiveness usually depends more on:

 • using the correct detergent amount